m88i/nexus-operator/README.md

 drwxr-xr-x  2  200  200 4096 Apr 26 15:42 pv0001
 ```

-## ServiceAccount
+## Service Account

-It is possible to use a custom [ServiceAccount](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) to perform your Deployments with the Nexus Operator via:
+It is possible to use a custom [`ServiceAccount`](https://kubernetes.io/docs/reference/access-authn-authz/service-accounts-admin/) to perform your Deployments with the Nexus Operator via:

-  - `spec.serviceAccountName` (*string*): ServiceAccountName is the name of the ServiceAccount to use to run the Pods.
+  - `spec.serviceAccountName` (*string*): ServiceAccountName is the name of the ServiceAccount used to run the Pods.
 If left blank, a default ServiceAccount is created with the same name as the Nexus CR.

 **Important**: the Operator handles the creation of default resources necessary to run.
-If you choose to use a custom ServiceAccount be sure to also configure [Role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [RoleBinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) resources.
+If you choose to use a custom ServiceAccount be sure to also configure [`Role`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) and [`RoleBinding`](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#rolebinding-and-clusterrolebinding) resources.

 ## Red Hat Certified Images